acrazing/scripts/README.md

-new_script.sh: create a shell style file and add execute permission readme.sh: [Internal] generate readme for the project try_add_file.sh: Automaticly add file to vcs for svn/git
+new_script.sh: create a shell style file and add execute permission readme.sh: [Internal] generate readme for the project try_add_file.sh: Automaticly add file to vcs for svn/git ts_trim_sc.sh: Remove the end semicolons for import statement in '.ts(x?)' files
 ```

 ## Commands